 Patriarchy and social context

-Not only does a repressive patriarchal system limit women's movement and freedom, it also multiplies the challenges and obstacles that lay before them.
-Restrictions imposed on women’s movement are a form of gender-based violence11 that activists suffer from in unjust ways.
+Not only does a repressive patriarchal system limit women’s movement and freedom, it also multiplies the challenges and obstacles that lay before them.
+Restrictions imposed on women’s movement are a form of gender-based violence

 The fact that women are often restricted to stereotyped gender roles hinders their participation in public and private life, especially their meaningful political participation.
 Women-led and feminist organisations are often side-lined and marginalised.
 There is, on the other hand, significant instrumentalization of women’s rights and feminist rhetoric in discussions related to Syria in the pursuit of political or personal interests.
 One of the most prominent examples of this instrumentalization within Syrian civil society spaces is when a woman is invited to participate in a panel discussion on sexual violence, for example, but only in her capacity as a “victim.”
 She is restricted to a role that only involves sharing her feelings and experiences, alongside men who are asked to share their analysis and opinions on the matter.
 These practices perpetuate the misconception that women cannot meaningfully participate, which leads to their continued marginalization and confinement to the side-lines.